OlegTsarenko/diamond-price-suggester/README.md

 ```

 ### Linting
-For linting used ESLint, Prettier, Husky and Lint-staged to prevent commit unsuitable code.
+For linting are used ESLint, Prettier, Husky and Lint-staged to prevent commit unsuitable code.
 For current testing task after migration to TypeScript it works only for display errors.
 No braking wrong commit and not fixing code in automatic mode.
 To fix code need manually run command: